 - any false claim (actual or implied) of endorsement by, or other relationship with HoganTaylor;

 - framing or embedding of any pages of our Websites; or

 - other infringement of our trademarks, copyright and/or other intellectual property rights

-Certain links on this Website lead to servers maintained by individuals or organizations over which HoganTaylor has no control.
+Certain links on the Websites lead to servers maintained by individuals or organizations over which HoganTaylor has no control.
 HoganTaylor makes no representations or warranties regarding the accuracy or any other aspect of the information located on such servers.
 A link to a third party’s website should not be construed as an endorsement by either HoganTaylor or that third party of the other or its products and services.

 OTHER ONLINE SERVICES.
-HoganTaylor may from time to time offer a variety of other online services and products through one or more of its Websites; however, such services will be subject to their own terms and conditions.
+HoganTaylor may from time to time offer a variety of other online services and products through one or more of our Websites; however, such services will be subject to their own terms and conditions.
 These Terms and Conditions are intended to govern use of the Websites and not other services that may be provided or made available by or through HoganTaylor.